danielsaidi/website_danielsaidi/collections/_posts/2013/2013-08-02-android-assets-for-various-screen-densities.md

 * 1 XHDPI = 2 MDPI
 * 1 XXHDPI = 3 MDPI

-For instance, the launcher icon is **48, 72, 96 or 144** pixels wide (mdpi, hdpi, xhdpi, and xxhdpi), depending on the screen density.
+For instance, the launcher icon is **48, 72, 96 or 144** pixels (mdpi, hdpi, xhdpi, and xxhdpi), depending on the screen density.
+This will then result in the *points* on the screen, which may be fewer than the amount of pixels, based on the screen density.

-If you look at the [Android Developer Iconography Page](http://developer.android.com/design/style/iconography.html), it suggests that you should create your launcher icon in **864x864** pixels.
-This will provide you with an image that can be evenly divided to the various sizes.
+If you look at the [Android Developer Iconography Page]({{page.android-iconography}}), it suggests that you should create your launcher icon in **864x864** pixels.
+This gives you an image that can be evenly divided to the various sizes.

-This means that when you design artwork for an app, you should either use vector based assets that can be exported in any resolution, or create original graphics to be **18 times larger** than the MDPI pixel size (864/18 = 48).
-This results in an image asset that can be evenly divided for all available screen densities.
+This means that when you design artwork for your apps, you should either use vector based assets that can be exported in any resolution, or create original graphics to be **18 times larger** than the MDPI pixel size (864/18 = 48).
+This gives you an image that can be evenly divided for all available screen densities.